Supreme Iraqi Criminal Tribunal: Rights of the accused

-The rights of the accused are set out in the Tribunal's statute and include the presumption of innocence, equality before the tribunal, a public trial without undue delay, appointing counsel of the defendant's own choosing, calling witnesses, and the right to remain silent.
+The rights of the accused are set out in the tribunal's statute and include the presumption of innocence, equality before the tribunal, a public trial without undue delay, appointing counsel of the defendant's own choosing, calling witnesses, and the right to remain silent.

 Penalties

 The tribunal must impose sentences in line with existing Iraqi law, which includes the death penalty.
 For crimes such as crimes against humanity which have no counterpart in Iraqi law, the statute says the trial chamber should take into consideration the gravity of the offense and sentences issued by international criminal tribunals.

 Investigations

 Dujail trial

-From October 2005 till 5 November 2006, the tribunal had been trying eight people who were accused of crimes against humanity in a massacre of 148 Shiites in Dujail.
+From October 2005 to 5 November 2006, the tribunal tried eight people who were accused of crimes against humanity in a massacre of 148 Shiites in Dujail.
 The defendants included: